rawchos/clj-parser/README.md

  * I also took some liberties in Avengers birthdays

 ## Command Line
 There are sample files located in the `resources/samples` directory.
-To process a file, run `bin/parse-file resources/samples/{file.txt}` and the output will be displayed to the screen.
-You can pass in as many files as you like but each will need to have a size greater than 0.
+To process a file, run `bin/parse-files resources/samples/{file.txt}` and the output will be displayed to the screen.
+You can pass in as many files as you like but you'll need to pass in at least 1 and each will need to have a size greater than 0.
 I chose to output the entire record, field names and all.

 ## REST API
  * Listens on port 8080